Learn fun virtual event ideas for events and team meetings in 2021, that can inspire attendees or bring your team together.

 Virtual escape rooms follow the same principles without a physical environment, and different teams must solve riddles and puzzles in a fixed amount of time.
 This shared experience can boost collaboration and team spirit.

-Scattergories is a popular multiplayer game in which the players roll dice with letters and fill out a list of items starting with that letter within certain categories.
+Scattergories is a popular multiplayer game in which the players roll dice with letters and fill out a list of items starting with that letter within specific categories.

-In the online version of scattergories, available at https://scattergoriesonline.net/ you can set up your game, choose the topic you´d like, and send a link to all the participants.
-Since it´s easy to play and attendees can relate to it, the game can get people involved and focused.
+In the online version of scattergories, you can set up your game, choose the topic you’d like, and send a link to all the participants.
+Since it’s easy to play and attendees can relate, the game can get people involved and focused.

-In a human bingo, the organizer creates bingo cards listing interesting facts about the participants.
-These can be personalized things such as “plays the piano” or “has lived in New Zealand”.
-Alternatively, these items can be more general such as “likes to swim” or “can whistle”.
+In a human bingo, the organizer creates bingo cards listing curious facts about the participants.
+These can be personalized things such as “plays the piano” or “has lived in New Zealand.”
+Alternatively, these items can be more general, such as “likes to swim” or “can whistle.”